You recognize the spongy stuff that makes up your takeout coffee cup. But did you know that your coffee cup lid might be the same type of plastic?

 Why is polystyrene a problem?

-Polystyrene and expanded polystyrene foam—better known as "Styrofoam"—are plastics made from styrene, a known animal carcinogen that was found "reasonably anticipated to be a human carcinogen" by the National Toxicology Program and "probably carcinogenic to humans" by the International Agency for Research on Cancer; it is also listed as a carcinogen under California's Proposition 65 in 2016.
+Polystyrene and expanded polystyrene foam—better known as "Styrofoam"—are plastics made from styrene and benzene, two petroleum based chemicals.
+Styrene is recognized as a known animal carcinogen and found "reasonably anticipated to be a human carcinogen" by the National Toxicology Program and "probably carcinogenic to humans" by the International Agency for Research on Cancer; it is also listed as a carcinogen under California's Proposition 65 in 2016.

 The EPA ranks polystyrene manufacturing as the fifth worst global industry in terms of hazardous waste creation.
-These plastics are difficult to recycle and are even banned from many recycling programs because of contamination programs: Less than 2% of polystyrene was recycled in 2013.
-In our 2016 Plastics BAN List study, we found that polystyrene is one of the most common forms of plastic pollution in the environment.
+These plastics are difficult to recycle and are even banned from many recycling programs because of contamination programs.
+Although the polystyrene manufacturing industry reports that recycling rates of polystyrene are increasing, it is not cost effective because expanded polystyrene foam is so lightweight and bulky.
+In our 2016 Plastics Better Alternatives Now (BAN) List study, we found that polystyrene is one of the most common forms of plastic pollution in the environment.

 Is it the new microbead?